 - Organize a team to apply for a UISFL Grant to improve undergraduate education in international studies and foreign languages.

 - Conduct joint research and/or host a workshop, seminar, or conference with one or more of our international partners or with your own international contacts.

-- Apply to the Occasonal Lecturer Fund to recruit a Fulbright Visiting scholar to campus to exchange ideas and to share their specific research interests for one to three days.
+- Apply to the Occasional Lecturer Fund to recruit a Fulbright Visiting scholar to campus to exchange ideas and to share their specific research interests for one to three days.

 Teach a Course Abroad

 - Discuss with your Department Chair and Dean how integrating a study-abroad course into your regular teaching load can enhance your professional goals, enrich your students, and improve the curriculum.

 - Teach a winterim UMAIE course.
 You can enroll students from other UMAIE member schools into your course.
 You will normally teach the course as an overload.